-Snorkel in the Cancun Underwater Museum (MUSA).
+Snorkeling in the Cancun Underwater Museum (MUSA) is an amazing tour you cannot miss while visiting Cancun.
 MUSA stands for ‘Underwater Museum of art’ in Spanish.

 Over 470 underwater statues in Cancun, you won’t believe your eyes

 The coral reef sites in Cancun have received a huge influx of visitors over the years and this has taken it’s toll on the natural areas and ecosystems.

 The Cancun underwater museum is a unique way to draw people away from the reefs and create an artificial one where coral can grow and marine life can breed.

 The museum in Cancun now consists of 475 submerged sculptures and there are plans for more!